kevinchen93/odin-pomodoro-clock/README.md

 ## Post-Project Thoughts

-One thing to improve upon is writing cleaner and more readable code.
+One thing to improve upon is writing cleaner and more readable code and approaching the project from different ways.
 I will learn that later on in the curriculum.

 Skills I demonstrated or strengthened at project end: <br>